Giana Sisters: Twisted Dreams: Kickstarter

 The Kickstarter campaign was launched on July 30, 2012.
 Along with the announcement, a gameplay video was distributed narrated by the company's own mascot.
 In total, 19 rewards were made available, ranging from the price point of $10 for a downloadable copy of the game to $10,000 for a new copy of the extremely rare Atari ST version of the original 1987 game.
 Among the rewards were also downloadable digital and physical copies of an artbook by Pikomi based on the Giana Sisters franchise, soundtrack CDs and owl plushies.
 The Kickstarter campaign reached its set goal on August 29.

 Release

 Giana Sisters: Twisted Dreams was released in digital form on October 23, 2012 on Steam.
-DLC content titled "Giana Sisters: Twisted Dreams – Rise of the Owlverlord" was released on September 26, 2013 for Windows.
+DLC content, "Giana Sisters: Twisted Dreams – Rise of the Owlverlord", was released on September 26, 2013 for Windows.
 Those who backed the original Kickstarter campaign were able to download the content for free.
 Rise of the Owlverlord could also be purchased by itself, as a stand-alone game.
 Giana Sisters: Twisted Dreams was released for WiiU on September 5 the same year.

 A physical "Director's Cut" was released for PlayStation 4 and Xbox One on December 12, 2014.
 It included the game along with "Giana Sisters: Twisted Dreams – Rise of the Owlverlord".
+It also came out physically on Wii U on September 8, 2015 in North America only.

 Giana Sisters: Twisted Dreams - Owltimate Edition was released for Nintendo Switch on September 25, 2018.
 It contained the content of the Director's Cut Version and introduced 5 more levels and cutscenes for all levels.

 Reception

 Project Giana's press demo was met with a favorable reception from gaming news outlets.
 John Walker of Rock, Paper, Shotgun remarked that the game "looks absolutely beautiful.
 It's a puzzle platformer in which you can control not only the main character, but also the mood of the world you're in".
 Audun Sorlie at Destructoid noted "Project Giana is truly a labor of Euro love", and that "the game seems to be shaping into what could be one of the most unique and original platformers in several years".
 Dustin Steiner of Gamezone noted that "the controls in particular were very polished leaving gameplay a matter of your personal skill with the engine, unlike some other platformers we've seen in recent years".

-Giana Sisters: Twisted Dreams received generally favorable reviews from critics on its release, holding a score of 77/100 on Metacritic.
+Giana Sisters: Twisted Dreams received generally favorable reviews, with a score of 77/100 on Metacritic.